A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 In the simulated environment, the parameters are set as follows.
-The time step is set to every 5 minutes since passenger mobility does not occur every minute.
-The agent monitors the in-station conditions from 4:00 to 24:00, resulting in 207 actions taken.
-In each action, the agent has 21 choices of route and stop schedules to make decisions.
-The total number of choices is not 9 * 3 = 27 because some routes have only one or two trains passing through, eliminating the need for three choices.
+The time step is set to 5 minutes to simulate the real-time supervision.
+The agent monitors the in-station conditions from 4:00 to 24:00, resulting in 240 possible actions.
+In each action, the agent has 21 choices of route and stop patterns to make decisions.
+Though the total number of choices is 9 $\times$ 3 = 27, some routes have only one or two trains passing through, eliminating the need for three choices.
 There are 121 downstream stations on the 9 disrupted routes.
-The total demand throughout the day for the 33 disrupted trains is 1767 passengers.
-In the gravity model, the attractiveness of each station is determined based on the average GDP of the corresponding city from 2010 to 2019.
-The flexible rolling stock is assigned a capacity of 250, while the restricted units have a capacity of up to 200.
+The total demand throughout the day for the 33 disrupted trains is 1867 passengers.
+In the gravity model, the attractiveness of each station is determined based on the average GDP of the corresponding city from 2010 to 2019 \citep{GDP_national}.
+The flexible rolling stock is assigned a capacity of 250 passengers, while the restricted units have a capacity of up to 200.
 These capacity are discounted based on the gravity model, considering the previous stops of the trains.
-The weights of step reward function are set as $\omega_1 = -1, \omega_2 = -0.1, \omega_3 = 10, \omega_4 = 10^3, \omega_5 = -10^{-2}, \omega_6 = 1$.
-The weights of episode reward function are set as $\beta_1 = 4, \beta_2 = 3, \beta_3 = 5$.
-The threshold of overcrowding is set as $\Bar{CR} = 1600$, which is derived from real-world MD according to Figure \ref{Fig-off-crowd}.
-The headway limit is set as $\Bar{H^r_t = 10}$, and the penalty for actions that unmet the headway limit is set as $H^r_t = -500$.
-The parameters in the epsilon decay function are set as $\epsilon_0 = 1, \epsilon_{min} = 0.2, \gamma_{\epsilon} = 0.005, \gamma_t = 1000$, and the iteration times is set as 5000.
+For the purpose of normalization, the weights of step reward function are set as $\omega_1 = -1, \omega_2 = -1, \omega_3 = 1, \omega_4 = 100, \omega_5 = -0.01, \omega_6 = 1$, and the weights of episode reward function are set as $\beta_1 = 4, \beta_2 = 3, \beta_3 = 5$.
+The threshold of overcrowding is set as $\Theta_{CR} = 1600$, which is 75\% level of the maximum in-station quantity according to Figure \ref{Fig-instation}.
+The headway limit is set as $\Bar{H}^r_t = 10$, and the penalty for actions that unmet the headway limit is set as $H^r_t = -500$.
+The parameters in the epsilon decay function are set as $\varepsilon_0 = 1, \varepsilon_{\min} = 0.1$, and the iteration times is set as 5000.
+The epsilon-decay rates, $\gamma_{\varepsilon}, \gamma_t$, are different in upper and lower level.